 However, if you or the baby is on antibiotics, the doctor might prescribe the supplements.
 They are available in a variety of forms such as drops, liquid, and powder.

-The doctor would usually prescribe the safer organic probiotics.
+The doctor would usually prescribe the safer organic probiotics for babies.
 A few of them are:

 1. Garden of Life RAW Probiotics Kids: